VineethaJNV/AmazonClone/README.md

 # AmazonClone
-It containes project files of Amazon global webpage using HTML and CSS
+It contains project files of Amazon's global webpage using HTML and CSS